 You can also choose to waive all coverage.
-This means forfeiting your participation in the Flexible Benefits Program and your Flexible Credit Allowance.
+This means forfeiting your participation in the Flexible Benefits Program and your Flexible Credit Allowance (or Opt-Out Allowance).

 3. Online Enrollment and Manual Enrollment

 Go online (through VCHRP Employee Self Service, Benefits tile and Life Events) and attach the documentation within the deadlines discussed under "Employee Enrollments" and/or "Can I Change My Mind?" later in this chapter.